-She continued that, “By all accounts it’s a new team on it, so go with God, I say.
+She continued that, “By all accounts it’s a new team on it, so go along, I say.
 Create cool stuff.
 We always need more of that.”
 So she’s certainly optimistic about the future of the franchise’s story.

 Pratchett then talked about how she joined the project while it was already on-going and that, “The script got hacked up at the 11th hour due to a decision to remove all of Faith’s level dialogue.
 Too much of the game had been designed before they got me in, which made what we could do more limited.”

 Yes, that’s right: Some one at EA/DICE thought it was worthwhile to limit, in some way or another for whatever reason, Terry Pratchett’s daughter for the original Mirror’s Edge.
 Who, quite figuratively, has writing in her blood.

 Still looking forward to the next Mirror’s Edge?
 Let us know your thoughts below.